-- the distribution of narcotics to persons under 21 - the distribution or manufacturing of narcotics near schools and colleges - the employment of juveniles under the age of 18 in drug trafficking operations - the distribution of controlled substances to pregnant women
+- the distribution of controlled substances to persons under 21 - the distribution, possession with the intent to distribute or manufacturing of controlled substances near schools and colleges - the employment or use of juveniles under the age of 18 in drug trafficking operations - the distribution of controlled substances to pregnant women

 The penalties for violating federal narcotic statutes vary considerably.
-The penalties may be more harsh based on three principal factors:
+The penalties may be harsher based on three principal factors:

-- the type of drug involved (heroin, cocaine, marijuana, LSD, etc.) - the quantity of the drug involved - prior conviction for a felony drug offense under Federal or State law.
+- the type of drug involved (heroin, cocaine, marijuana, LSD, etc.) - the quantity of the drug involved - prior conviction for a felony drug offense under Federal or State law

-With the exception of simple possession charges which result in up to one year imprisonment and/or a fine, maximum penalties for narcotic violations range up to life in prison and, in very limited circumstances, the death penalty.
+Except for simple possession charges which result in up to one year imprisonment and/or a fine, maximum penalties for narcotic violations range up to life in prison and, in very limited circumstances, the death penalty.
 Certain violations carry mandatory minimum prison sentences of either 5 years or 10 years.
 Harsher penalties will be imposed if a firearm is used in the commission of a drug offense.
-If a drug offense results in death or serious bodily injury to an individual who uses the drug involved, the penalties are also more harsh.
+If a drug offense results in death or serious bodily injury to an individual who uses the drug involved, the penalties are also harsher.

 Anabolic steroids are controlled substances.
-Distribution or possession with intent to distribute carries a term of imprisonment which may not be less than 10 years and a \$500,000 fine.
+Distribution or possession with intent to distribute carries a term of imprisonment up to 10 years and up to a \$500,000 fine.

-Questions sometimes arise as to what amount of narcotics found in the possession of a person is considered to be for personal use as opposed to the more serious offense of possession with intent to distribute.
-Federal law, as a general rule, considers anything more than a dosage unit as indicating an intent to distribute.
+Questions sometimes arise as to what the amount of narcotics found in the possession of a person is for personal use as opposed to the more serious offense of possession with intent to distribute.
+Federal law, as a rule, considers anything more than a dosage unit as indicating an intent to distribute.
 In other words, the greater quantity possessed by the individual, the more likely it is that an individual possessed such quantity with an intent to distribute.